 The best dance classes in London

 London’s prolific City Academy runs hundreds of classes, seven days a week, in over 40 locations across town.
 All types of dance are covered up to a professional standard and tend to be aimed at those with a performing arts itch to scratch.
 All will have you prancing in no time, but it’s the signature tap lessons that are a must for any budding tappers.
-Pick your level (Beginner, Improver or Tap Company), find a venue near you, sign up for a six- to eight-week course, and that scene from ‘La La Land’ will be yours in a shuffle.
+Pick your level (Beginner, Improver or Tap Dance Company), find a venue near you, sign up for a six- to eight-week course, and that scene from ‘La La Land’ will be yours in a shuffle.
 Saying that, there's even a dedicated 'La La Land workshop' to teach you the exact routine from the film.

 For anyone who used to make up dance routines with their mates, Frame’s Music Video class is a guaranteed winner.
 Held at all of London's Frame studios, the classes take inspiration from the likes of Beyoncé and Rihanna.
 With moves ‘straight from MTV’ (think hair whips), classes work towards a full commercial routine complete with backing dancers and freestyle sections.
 It may not be the most serious of classes, but it’s serious fun and suitable for all levels.
 Frame also hosts ballet, dance cardio and the popular Frame Rave class, which has all the benefits of a big night out, minus the hangover the next day.

-If you’re new to ballet or fancy giving it a twist, these one-hour classes are right on-pointe.
+If you’re new to ballet or fancy giving it a twist, these classes are right on-pointe.
 Set at The Factory’s small but perfectly formed gym, here you’ll learn the basics at the barre, master the correct posture and formation techniques, before moving to unsupported ballet sequences in the middle of the studio.
 Classes are set to music and the expert teachers will put your new moves to the test with energetic, fun and challenging routines.
 Expect to get your sweat on – in a graceful way, of course.

 Don’t be put off by the mention of ‘gym’; this class has more choreography than chest pumps.
 Held in all Gymbox venues across London, this is a hot and sweaty dance workout where hi-tops are definitely back on the block.
 The party vibes will guarantee you’re smiling by the end of the class, even if you haven’t quite mastered the running man.
 And, with tunes from the latest music hits and videos, you’ll be wooed by the soundtrack alone.